 - intepret scientific documents such as papers on toxicology

-- utilise knowledge regarding food additives and contaminants in other areas of nutritional studies
+- utilize knowledge regarding food additives and contaminants in other areas of nutritional studies

 Forms of Assessment